 In terms of InfoComm you would have thought that if sister European trade show ISE could get it correct then it could too but alas, its digital signage zone gets worse with each passing year.
 It’s an event that is no doubt great for AV but not for digital signage and definitely not for digital out of home.

 Mind you, as is often the way, the most important shows going forward might well be those that are on only a few people’s radar at the moment.

-If you look ahead to 2013 we think that events such as GlobalShop (being held in Chicago in April), the ISA International Sign Expo 2013 (set for April 3-6 at the Mandalay Bay Convention Center in Las Vegas) and FESPA in London in June may well be some of the most important events that digital signage vendors could spend their exhibition dollars at.
+If you look ahead to 2013 we think that events such as GlobalShop (being held in Chicago in April) and the ISA International Sign Expo 2013 (set for April 3-6 at the Mandalay Bay Convention Center in Las Vegas) may well be important events that digital signage vendors could spend their exhibition dollars at.